abramschon/Masters/IsingModel/README.md

 - `AnalyticIsing.ipynb` -  Implementation of Ising model that analytically solves for `h` and `J`, written in the Wolfram language

 - `NumericIsing.ipynb` - Computationally solves for `h` and `J`, written in Python.
 Currently uses an inefficient maximum likelihood method that sums over all states.
+See `src/MaxEnt/` folder for implementation

 ## Wolfram Language in Jupyter
 We use this [package](https://github.com/WolframResearch/WolframLanguageForJupyter) to allow us to use the Wolfram Language in Jupyter.
 In short: